Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Absolute Hodge cohomology and Beilinson's regulator

 is a quasi-isomorphism.
 Now

 is a cosimplicial mixed $\R$-Hodge complex.
-Deligne has shown \cite[8.1.15]{HodgeIII} that the associated total complex $\tot A_{\log,\R}(U_{\bullet})$ inherits the structure of a mixed $\R$-Hodge complex whose weight and Hodge filtrations $\cW_*$ and $\cF^*$ are given by
+Deligne has shown {in} \cite[8.1.15]{HodgeIII}\footnote{ {Note that our complexes are bounded below.
+Hence it makes no difference, whether we use the direct product total complex $\Tot$ or the direct sum total complex as Deligne does.}} that the associated total complex $ {\Tot} A_{\log,\R}(U_{\bullet})$ inherits the structure of a mixed $\R$-Hodge complex whose weight and Hodge filtrations $\cW_*$ and $\cF^*$ are given by

 respectively.
-Hence the cohomology $H^*(\tot A_{\log,\R}(U_{\bullet}))$ carries a mixed $\R$-Hodge structure and by \eqref{eq:WeightFiltOnCohom} and the remark following it the horizontal maps in the diagram
+Hence the cohomology $H^*( {\Tot} A_{\log,\R}(U_{\bullet}))$ carries a mixed $\R$-Hodge structure, and by \eqref{eq:WeightFiltOnCohom} and the remark following it, the horizontal maps in the diagram

 are isomorphisms.

 It is easy to see that the d\'ecalage of the weight filtration satisfies